2016 NASCAR Camping World Truck Series

 Johnny Sauter, the 2016 Camping World Truck Series champion.

 Matt Crafton, the 2013 and 2014 champion, finished second behind Sauter in the championship.

 Christopher Bell, finished third in the championship.

 Timothy Peters, finished fourth in the championship.

 William Byron fininished fifth in the championship and was the Rookie of the Year.

 Toyota won the Manufacturers' championship with 14 wins and 787 points.

 The No. 9 for Kyle Busch Motorsports, driven entirely by William Byron, won the Owners' championship.

-The 2016 NASCAR Camping World Truck Series was the 22nd season of the Camping World Truck Series, the third highest stock car racing series sanctioned by NASCAR in North America.
-It was contested over twenty-three races, beginning with the NextEra Energy Resources 250 at Daytona International Speedway and ending with the Ford EcoBoost 200 at Homestead-Miami Speedway.
+The 2016 NASCAR Camping World Truck Series was the 22nd season of the Camping World Truck Series, the pickup truck racing series sanctioned by NASCAR in North America.
+It was contested over twenty-three races, beginning with the NextEra Energy Resources 250 at Daytona International Speedway and ending with the Ford EcoBoost 200 at Homestead–Miami Speedway.
 Johnny Sauter of GMS Racing won the driver's championship with three victories.
 Toyota won the manufacturer's championship with 14 wins and 32 points over Chevrolet.

 This was the first year that the truck series (and the Xfinity Series) had a playoff system.
 Just like in the Cup Series, four drivers competed for the title in the final race at Homestead, also the final round of the playoffs.
 Those drivers are shown below.

 2016 was the final year to feature RAM in competition.
 Despite losing factory support following the 2012 season, several independent teams continued to run RAMs until the body style aged out.
+RAM would not return to the series until 2026.